mnot/I-D/capport-problem/draft.md

 * **Payment** - Obtaining payment for using the network.

 * **Information** - Presenting information to the user.
-This might include legal notices, details about the network provider and/or its location, advertisements, etc.
+This might include displaying legal notices, details about the network provider and/or its location, advertisements, policies, etc., and obtaining user consent.

 * **Notifications** - Some networks use the same mechanisms as captive portals to notify users of account status, network downtime, emergency alerts, etc.